Marshrutka/mqtranslate-separate-comments/readme.txt

 It also should work out-of-the-box for all themes that use the comments_template() function to render their comments.

 The plugin also fixes an issue of mqTranslate.
-The issue consists in the fact that whenever a user posts a comment(while viewing a post in a language different than the default one), he is redirected back to the post but in the default language and not the language he was reading the post before posting the comment.
+The issue consists in the fact that whenever a user posts a comment (while viewing a post in a language different than the default one), he is redirected back to the post but in the default language and not the language he was reading the post before posting the comment.

 == Installation ==

-1. Download the plugin from [here](http://wordpress.org/extend/plugins/mqtranslate-separate-comments/ "mqTranslate Separate Comments").
+1. Download the plugin from [here] (http://wordpress.org/extend/plugins/mqtranslate-separate-comments/ "mqTranslate Separate Comments").
 1. Extract all the files.
 1. Upload everything (keeping the directory structure) to the `/wp-content/plugins/` directory.
 1. There should be a `/wp-content/plugins/mqtranslate-separate-comments` directory now with `mqtranslate-separate-comments.php` in it.